vara11/mbd-bidw/Session 09/README.md

   - Articles

+## Main concepts

+  - What is Data Governance
+  - Data Governance Tasks
+  - Data Governance Functions
+  - Data Governance Roles

 ## FAQ

-### What if the latest version is not working for my OS?
+### What if the latest version of Tableau is not working for my OS?

 Check the compatibility and download a previous release compatible with your OS from this [website](https://www.tableau.com/support/releases).